Forensic anthropology: Determination of ancestry

-The determination of an individual's ancestry is typically grouped into three historical groups, Caucasoid, Mongoloid, and Negroid.
-However, the use of these classifications is becoming much harder as the rate of interancestrial marriages increases and markers become less defined.
-Typically, the maxilla is used to help anthropologists determine an individual's ancestry due to the three basic shapes, hyperbolic, parabolic, and rounded, belonging to the three historical ancestries, Negroid, Caucasoid, and Mongoloid respectively.
+The estimation of individuals' ancestry is typically grouped into three groups.
+However, the use of these classifications is becoming much harder as the rate of interancestrial marriages increases.
+The maxilla can be used to help anthropologists estimate an individual's ancestry due to the three basic shapes: hyperbolic, parabolic, and rounded.
 In addition to the maxilla, the zygomatic arch and the nasal opening have been used to narrow down possible ancestry.

 By measuring distances between landmarks on the skull as well as the size and shape of specific bones, anthropologists can use a series of equations to estimate ancestry.
 A program called FORDISC has been created that will calculate the most likely ancestry using complex mathematical formulas.
 This program is continually updated with new information from known individuals to maintain a database of current populations and their respective measurements.
 A 2009 study found that even in favourable circumstances, FORDISC 3.0 classifications have only a 1% confidence level.
 Research presented at the 2012 Annual Meeting of the American Association of Physical Anthropologists concluded that ForDisc ancestry determination was not always consistent, and that the program should be used with caution.
 Determination of ancestry is incredibly controversial but often needed for police investigations to narrow down subject pool.